rbenrax/upyOS/README.md

 ## 🔧 TODO List

+* Add AThttp object for use with ESP-AT modems
+* Add ATws object for use with ESP-AT modems
+* Add ATwsrpc object for use with ESP-AT modems
+* Add mqtt utility for ESP family
 * Add other useful commands.
-* Add AThttp object for use with ESP-AT modems

 The Wishlist is open! 😉